 Getting a SQL trace is often the easy part-analyzing it is, of course, more of a task than collecting the trace.
-Sometimes, if you're particularly adept at it, you can certainly directly view the source trace file itself, but in most cases, you need a tool to interpret and profile the huge amount of data that a trace file can contain.
-Note that the TKPROF or other profiling tools show the elapsed times for various phases of query execution, but not the information for locks and latches.
-If you're trying to find out if any locks are slowing down a query, look at the raw trace files to see if there are any enqueue waits in the WAIT lines of the raw file.
+Sometimes, if you're particularly adept at it, you can certainly directly view the source trace file itself, but in most cases, you need a tool to interpret and profile the huge amount of data that a trace file can contain..

-You can easily read certain trace files such as the trace file for event 10053, since the file doesn't contain any SQL execution statistics (such as parsing, executing, and fetching statistics), and no wait event analysis-it mostly consists of a trace of the execution path used by the cost-based optimizer (CBO).
-However, for any SQL execution trace files, such as those you generate with the event 10046, a visual inspection of the trace file, while technically possible, is not only time-consuming, but the raw data is not in a summary form and key events are often described in obscure ways.
+You can easily read certain trace files such as the trace file for event 10053 (which details the choices made by the optimizer in evaluating the execution path of a query), since the file doesn't contain any SQL execution statistics (such as parsing, executing, and fetching statistics), and no wait event analysis-it mostly shows how the cost-based optimizer (CBO) selected a particular execution plan..
+However, for any SQL execution trace files, such as those you generate with the dbms_monitor.session_trace_enable procedure, a visual inspection of the trace file, while technically possible, is not only time-consuming but the raw data is not in a summary form and key events are often described in obscure ways.
 Therefore, using a profiler such as the TKPROF utility is really your best option.